ibericode/mailchimp-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.6 =
-Updated & improved translations.
-Edge case bug fixes.
-Minor improvements and added filter hooks.
+Updated translation files.
+Upgrading has never been safer. :)